turbot/steampipe-mod-azure-compliance/README.md

-# Azure Compliance Mod for Steampipe
+# Azure Compliance Mod for Powerpipe

 > [!IMPORTANT]
 > Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
 This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.